 Being caught up in missing home can often blind you to the wonderful things you could be experiencing where you are.
 Instead of being miserable, make an effort to celebrate what is so great about the holidays where you are.
 Instead of pining for a hot Christmas on the beach, go find a European Christmas market where you can rug up and wander among the stalls while drinking mulled wine or hot chocolate and soaking up the festive atmosphere.
 Take photos of the beautiful decorations, taste some local traditional foods and try to live in the moment and enjoy where you are!
 Share your beautiful pics with your friends and family back home as well, they’re probably missing you too!

-Get off Social Media
+Get Off Social Media

 Do Something for Others

 If you’re trying to stop focusing on your own feelings of sadness or homesickness during the holidays, it can also make you feel better to do something nice for others.
 Thinking of others’ needs will make you more appreciative of what you have and you will also be getting into the spirit of the season by doing something good for another person.
-Bake some Christmas treats for your colleagues, or for people you know will have to work on Christmas day, donate warm clothes, blankets and food to a homeless shelter for those less fortunate, maybe even just top up someone’s parking meter so they don’t get a ticket.
-Doing something nice for others has the added benefit of giving you a warm glow, and takes your mind off what you’re missing.
+Bake some Christmas treats for your colleagues, or for people you know who will have to work on Christmas day, donate warm clothes, blankets and food to a homeless shelter for those less fortunate, and maybe even just top up someone’s parking meter so they don’t get a ticket.
+Doing something nice for others has the added benefit of giving you a warm glow, and taking your mind off what you’re missing.

 Another good way to take your mind off holiday homesickness is to get busy doing something else; why not try getting into the festive spirit with some seasonal crafts?
 Once you’ve got your tree up and decorated with your Christmas tunes on, making some cute Christmas decorations for yourself or as gifts for others can also help you beat the blues and feel more like celebrating.
 Pinterest is full of ideas for easy and more complicated Christmas crafts and if you find you have a talent for something like this you could even turn it into a way to generate more money by selling your crafts at markets and/or online.
 Who knows, you might do so well you can even afford to travel home for Christmas next year!